Allergies — Wokingham, Berkshire

 - Reducing medication use — multiple studies have shown that patients receiving acupuncture for allergic rhinitis use significantly less antihistamine medication than control groups

-Treatment is tailored to the individual patient's TCM pattern identified at the initial consultation.
+Treatment is tailored to the individual patient’s TCM pattern identified at the initial consultation.
 Most patients notice a meaningful reduction in symptoms over a course of six to eight weekly sessions.
-Many continue with monthly maintenance treatments during the pollen season to sustain the benefit.
+Many continue with monthly maintenance treatments to sustain the benefit.

 6. Chinese herbal medicine for allergies

-Chinese herbal medicine works extremely well alongside acupuncture for allergy treatment — and is particularly valuable for patients who need support between sessions, for those with year-round perennial allergies requiring ongoing management, and for children or patients who prefer not to have needles.
+Chinese herbal medicine works extremely well alongside acupuncture for perennial-allergy treatment — particularly valuable for ongoing daily support, year-round management, and for patients who prefer not to have needles.

-Herbal formulas are prescribed according to the individual's TCM pattern.
-The most important classical formula for building Wei Qi and preventing allergic reactions is Yu Ping Feng San (Jade Windscreen Powder) — a three-herb formula comprising Huang Qi (Astragalus membranaceus), Bai Zhu (Atractylodes macrocephala) and Fang Feng (Saposhnikovia divaricata) that has been used for over 700 years to strengthen the body's surface defences against external pathogenic attack.
-Research has confirmed its immunomodulatory effects, including the regulation of IgE levels and Th1/Th2 balance.
-For acute hay fever symptoms with pronounced wind-cold, Xin Yi San (Magnolia Flower Powder) is used to open the nasal passages and expel wind-cold.
-For allergies with a strong dampness and phlegm component, formulas that strengthen the Spleen and resolve dampness are incorporated.
-Where heat is prominent — with red, itching eyes and a burning sensation — heat-clearing herbs are added to the base formula.
+Herbal formulas are prescribed according to the individual’s TCM pattern.
+The most important classical formula for building Wei Qi is Yu Ping Feng San (Jade Windscreen Powder) — Huang Qi, Bai Zhu and Fang Feng — used for over 700 years to strengthen surface defences against external pathogenic attack.
+For perennial allergies with Damp-Phlegm features (sticky mucus, sinus heaviness), formulas that strengthen the Spleen and resolve Dampness are incorporated.
+Where Heat is prominent — red itching eyes and burning skin reactions — Heat-clearing herbs are added.

 The herbs I prescribe are pharmaceutical-grade granules from Sun Ten in Taiwan, tested to the highest international quality and safety standards.
-Prescriptions are reviewed at each follow-up consultation and adjusted as the season and the patient's condition evolve.
+Prescriptions are reviewed at each follow-up consultation and adjusted as the patient’s condition evolves.

 7. Self-care for allergies